 VOICES network: refugees and asylum seekers speak out

-Across the UK, VOICES Ambassadors in Scotland, Wales, Derby, Leicester and south-east England form the project’s VOICES network – which will expand to London and other areas soon!
+Across the UK, VOICES ambassadors in Scotland, Wales, Derby, Leicester and south-east England form the project’s VOICES network – which is expanding to London and Birmingham soon!

-With training and support, they work together to raise their voices about issues that affect refugees and asylum seekers.
+With training and support, VOICES ambassadors work together to speak out about issues that affect refugees and asylum seekers.

 Sharing their own experiences, they advocate to change policy, use the media to change points of view and help the Red Cross improve our services through expert feedback.

 We are voices for the voiceless.
 We speak for people who cannot speak for themselves.Godwin, Voices network ambassador, Wrexham

 AVAIL in Ireland, Latvia and Italy

 - Ireland and Latvia: the project will test if a community buddying programme will help new arrivals integrate into their communities.